ramiaburaya/project2-hotel-management-system/README.md

 Through this project, we have gained valuable experience and knowledge in the following areas:

-1. **Spring Boot Framework**: Understanding the core concepts and components of Spring Boot.
-2. **RESTful API Development**: Designing and implementing RESTful web services.
-3. **Database Design**: Creating an ER diagram and designing a relational database schema.
-4. **JWT Authentication**: Implementing secure authentication and authorization using JWT.
+1. **JWT Authentication**: Implementing secure authentication and authorization using JWT.
-5. **Role-Based Access Control**: Managing user roles and permissions within the system.
+2. **Role-Based Access Control**: Managing user roles and permissions within the system.
-6. **Docker**: Containerizing the application and managing Docker images and containers.
+3. **Docker**: Containerizing the application and managing Docker images and containers.
-7. **API Documentation**: Generating and using OpenAPI/Swagger for API documentation.
+4. **API Documentation**: Generating and using OpenAPI/Swagger for API documentation.
-8. **Postman**: Creating and using Postman collections for API testing.
+5. **Postman**: Creating and using Postman collections for API testing.

-We hope this project serves as a solid foundation for further development and improvement in our understanding of web application development and software engineering principles.
+I hope this project serves as a solid foundation for further development and improvement in our understanding of web application development and software engineering principles.